Useful information for attending the spring school

 The schedule will allow for three single lecture slots (60 - 90 minutes) for RCs, which will be integrated into the main program, in parallel to the normal courses.

-Potential Rainbow Courses should cover an exciting field of research within artificial intelligence, cognitive science, neuroscience, and neural computation and should reasonably complement the focus theme of the IK.
+Potential Rainbow Courses should cover an exciting field of research within neurobiology, neural computation, cognitive science, psychology, artificial intelligence, machine learning, robotics, data science, and philosophy and should reasonably complement the focus theme of the IK.
 The course should give an up-to-date summary of your field or area of research, be accessible to all IK participants, and may also give a more detailed overview of (some of) your own research.